vfmd/vfmd-spec/specification.md

      7. If _consumed-character-count_ is equal to 0, interpret the
         character at the [current-position] to be part of a _text fragment_, and set _consumed-character-count_ as 1
- 5. If _is-verbatim-html-mode_ is equal to _true_, interpret the
-    [remaining-character-sequence] as _verbatim-html_, and set
-    _consumed-character-count_ to the length of the
-    [remaining-character-sequence]
- 6. Increment [current-position] by _consumed-character-count_
+ 4. Increment [current-position] by _consumed-character-count_
- 7. If [current-position] is less than the length of the [input character sequence], go to [Step 3](#span-proc-step-3)
+ 5. If [current-position] is less than the length of the [input character sequence], go to [Step 2](#span-proc-step-2)
- 8. All nodes in the [stack of potential opening span tags] with _node type_ not equal to _raw html node_ should be interpreted as _text fragments_
+ 6. All nodes in the [stack of potential opening span tags] with _node type_ not equal to _raw html node_ should be interpreted as _text fragments_

 The _text fragments_ identified in the above procedure should be handled as specified in [processing text fragments].

-Any _verbatim-html_ identified in the above procedure should be output verbatim, without subjecting it to the
-[processing for text fragments][processing text fragments].

 <span id="span-level-extensions">An implementation can extend the core
 vfmd syntax to support additional syntax elements.
 For every additional span-level syntax element, the implementation shall insert a rule in the above rule list, at a position at which it makes sense to recognize the particular construct.
 The rule shall determine whether a span-level construct begins at a particular position in the [input character sequence] or not, and if it does, how it should be interpreted and output.</span>